ElementsProject/lightning-charge/README.md

 Long-polling invoice payment notification.

-Waits for the invoice to be paid, then returns `200 OK` and the invoice.
+Waits for the invoice to be paid, then returns `200 OK` and the updated invoice.

 If `timeout` (defaults to 30s) is reached before the invoice is paid, returns `402 Payment Required`.

-If the invoice is expired, returns `410 Gone`.
+If the invoice is expired and can no longer be paid, returns `410 Gone`.

 ### `POST /invoice/:id/webhook`